Neil Hudson (motorcyclist): Biography

-Hudson moved up to the premier 500cc class in 1982 and, was tied with Brad Lackey for the championship lead after the first four rounds but, finished the season in third place behind Lackey and André Vromas.
+Hudson moved up to the premier 500cc class in 1982 and, was tied with Brad Lackey for the championship lead after the first four rounds but, finished the season in third place behind Lackey (Suzuki) and André Vromans (Suzuki).
 After a disappointing 1983 season in the 500cc world championship, Hudson retired from professional motocross competition at the age of 25.
+He competed in his final World Championship race at the 1983 500cc San Marino Grand Prix.